No festival in 2015.

 2016 dates to be confirmed: 23 April to 7 May 2016

 Taking place around the villages of St Mawes and Portscatho, the original idea of the festival was to promote the local community, provide a platform for local talent, and to give people a reason to continue to visit the Roseland after the traditional holiday season had ended.
-Now in its 7th year, the Roseland Festival provides a welcome autumn event in one of the most beautiful parts of the county.
-What happens?
+The Roseland Festival provides a welcome autumn event in one of the most beautiful parts of the county.

 With over 40 individual events held over the two week festival, there’s plenty to see and do.
 Music ranges from the classical to Jazz, there are talks and readings from authors, performances by local theatre groups and exhibitions both historical and artistic along with a selection of walks, pub sing-alongs and quizzes.

 By Train - Truro Mainline Station Regular services to Truro and branch line services to Falmouth By Coach - Truro Truro Bus Station is a transport interchange for Coach and Local Bus services Car Ferry - The King Harry Ferry provides a regular service across the Fal from Trelissick - turn off at Playing Place on the Truro-Falmouth road.
 Pedestrian Ferry - The Falmouth - St Mawes ferry provides a year-round, regular service - subject to weather conditions

 The M5 provides a good route west through Devon.
 From Exeter, the A30 is often the quickest route into Cornwall although the A38-Plymouth, A390 to the Roseland Peninsula provides a convenient alternative.